-The wrong choice could lead to a skinny bottom line as you overspend on expensive software.
+The wrong choice of CRM could lead to rock bottom as you overspend on expensive software.

-You need a CRM solution that fits your small business or startup budget yet includes a full roster of features designed to further your company.
+You need a CRM solution that fits your small business or startup budget yet includes a full roster of features designed to scale and improve your company.

 It could be, but it very likely is not.

-Ahead, we’ll discuss in great detail six of the best alternatives to Zoho.
+Well, in this blog post, we’ll discuss in detail six of the best alternatives to Zoho:

 Before we dive into our list of Zoho CRM competitors, let’s get on the same page about Zoho, including its features and pricing structure.